 This is the print version of a web-based project that I began in 2007.
 In 2016 I prepared a hardcover print edition.
-This year (2020) I revised the preface and redesigned the book.
+In 2022 I revised the preface and redesigned the book as a paperback edition.
 You can preview or purchase it at Blurb.

 |Title :||Moby-Dick (evaporated)|